ahmeterdem1/Vector/README.md

 Random generation based on gaussian distribution is added to both Vectors and Matrices.

+#### 2.5.1

+Minor bug fixes.
+Typed maxima instead of minima in Vector.minmax().
+The case that cutoff could be None in Vector.sig() was not checked before.

 ## Vectorgebra.Vector

 Includes basic and some sophisticated operations on vectors.